cloudposse/atmos/website/docs/design-patterns/component-inheritance.md

 - You need to keep the configuration of all components [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

+## Benefits

+The **Component Inheritance** pattern provides the following benefits:

+- Enables very DRY, consistent, and reusable configurations built upon existing components

+- Any Atmos component can serve as a building block for other Atmos components

 ## Example

 The following example shows the Atmos stack and component configurations to provision the `vpc` component into